keijiro/ProbePolisher/README.md

 Rationale
 ---------

-Light probes are useful for filling a gap between the static lighting (lightmapping) and the dynamic lighting.
-However it's troublesome to place light probes at proper positions.
+Light probes are useful for filling a gap between the static lighting and the dynamic lighting.
+However it is needed to place a lot of light probes at proper positions.

 Meanwhile, light probes are also useful for making ambient lighting.
-It can represent several environmental factors (e.g. skylights, reflections from the ground, etc.) unlike the commonly used fixed-intensity/color lighting.
+It can represent several environmental factors (e.g. skylights, reflections from the ground, etc.) unlike the commonly used fixed-intensity/fixed-color lighting.
-Even more, there is a possibility to use it within a third-party IBL (image based lighting) solutions like [Marmoset SkyShop] (http://www.marmoset.co/skyshop).
+Even more, there is a possibility to use it with a third-party IBL (image based lighting) solutions like [Marmoset SkyShop] (http://www.marmoset.co/skyshop).

-In the latter case, it is needed to place just a few light probes that covers the entire scene.
-And combined with some tweaks, it is possible to edit the light probes after baking.
+In the latter case, it needs only a few probes which is suffice to cover the entire scene.
+And combined with some tricks, it is possible to modify the lighting after baking.

 **ProbePolisher** is a editor plugin designed for these tasks.